killfoley/programming-scriptingproblems/README.md

-# programmingandscriptingproblems
+# Programming and Scripting Problem Sheet
-Repository of the programming and scripting weekly problems
+This is a repository of the programming and scripting weekly problems by Killian Foley

+###